-Third, progressivity measures show identical trends when compared across approaches concerned with the determination of pretax income.
-The evaluation of tax reforms from the perspectives of redistribution is known to depend on the choice of inequality measures and the employed parameters for such measures, including Gini-based indices and Atkinson inequality-based indices (e.g., Lambert & Thorensen, 2009).
-Moreover, the method of choosing pretax income-the actual income, the fixed income approach, and the transplant-and-compare approach-and the selection of the base year income for the fixed income approach are closely related to tax progressivity outcomes (Kasten et al., 1994; Lambert & Thorensen, 2009).
-This improves the reliability of our analyses of the inequality measures and the substantially identical results we obtained.
-Results from the RS index and the two BD indices with the Atkinson inequality measures of 0.25 and 0.75 follow the same trends, although the amounts differ.
-Attaining consistent estimates from several sorts of tax progressivity measures and definition of pretax income enhances the reliability of the results.
+Third, most progressivity measures and approaches to determine pretax income show identical trends with respect to the redistributive effects of tax reforms over the period.
+The evaluation of tax reforms, from the perspective of redistribution, is known to depend on the choice of inequality measures and the employed parameters for such measures, including Gini-based indices and the Atkinson inequality-based indices (e.g., Lambert and Thorensen, 2009).
+Moreover, the methods for determining pretax income and the selection of the base year income for the fixed income approach are closely related to tax progressivity outcomes (Kasten et al., 1994; Lambert and Thorensen, 2009).
+For this reason, we could demonstrate the reliability of our analysis if we obtained consistent results from several types of tax progressivity measures and definitions of pretax income.
+Our results from the RS index and the two BD indices for any approach to determine pretax income follow the same trends, although the amounts differ slightly.
+Therefore, it is found that the consequences attained could be consistent and reliable.